christophihl/academic-kickstart/content/authors/meissner/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.

 user_groups:
-- Team an der Technischen Universität Hamburg
+- Team am Helmholtz-Zentrum Geesthacht

 ---